CorndelWithSoftwire/DevOps-Course-Starter/README.md

  * Debugger PIN: 226-556-590
 ```
 Now visit [`http://localhost:5000/`](http://localhost:5000/) in your web browser to view the app.
-## An Alternative to manually running the app
+## An alternative to running the App using Vagrant
-The setup.sh script should be ran to configure and prepare the application to run within Flask.
+The setup.sh script should be ran to configure and prepare the application to run within Vagrant.

 You should see output similar to the following:
 ```bash